 add text infographic google docs

-The drawing window should open up again, and this time we’re going to select the “Textbox” option.
+The drawing window should open up again.
+This time, we’ll select the “Textbox” option.

 To add images, select the “Image” option.